ExpressAI/DataLab/docs/functionality/how_to_identify_artifacts.md

 * `ideal count` as the number of samples with features x and y who are independent: N * P(x) * P(y)
 * `PMI` = log p(x,y)/(p(x)p(y))

+Then for each entry of the matrix, we can see one floating text box, showing following statistics:
 * `label` (neutral): one feature
 * `hypothesis_length` (8.4~12.1): another feature
 * `actual count`: the actual number of samples whose `label` is neutral and `hypothesis_length` is in [8.4~12.1].